awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 ### Encryption Context not stored in the message

-The encryption context to only authenticate is backwards compatible with older messages because the [message header AAD key value pairs](../data-format/message-header.md#key-value-pairs) will serialize an empty encryption context as 0 bytes.
+The encryption context to only authenticate is backwards compatible with older messages because the [encryption context serialization specification](../framework/structures.md#serialization) will serialize an empty encryption context as 0 bytes.